Golem-Base/blockscout/docs/development-setup.md

-# Blockscout Backend Development Setup
+# How to run Blockscout backend for development

 This guide helps you set up a local Blockscout backend development environment without Docker